 Airport Pick up and drop off service by Private Coach.

-2 night's accommodation with breakfast at standard Hotel in Kathmandu.
+2 night's accommodation with breakfast at the standard hotel in Kathmandu.

 Tea House accommodation during the trek.

-Professional English speaking trekking guide (trained by Ministry of tourism) his food, accommodation, salary, insurance, equipments etc.
+Professional English speaking trekking guide (trained by Ministry of tourism) his food, accommodation, salary, insurance, equipment, etc.

 jeep to go to arughat and back from beshishahar.